District Court procedures

 To commence proceedings, that is, to start a legal action, the claimant’s solicitor prepares and serves a claim notice on the respondent.
 The respondent’s solicitor responds with an appearance and defence to show that they intend to defend the case.

-A claim notice is issued to commence proceedings in the District Court.
+A claim notice is generally issued to commence proceedings in the District Court.
 Usually a claim notice is prepared by the claimant's solicitor.
 The claim notice must then be filed for issuing and the stamp duty paid at the District Court office.

 The claim notice must contain the following information: